 How to Make the Best Bolognese Sauce?

-Making the best bolognese sauce is very easy and straightforward.
-However, to achieve the best results, you need to follow few tips and simple steps:
+Making the best bolognese sauce is very easy.
+However, to achieve the best results, you need to follow a few tips and simple steps:

-- Gently simmer on low heat for 2.5 to 3 hours – The secret to the best bolognese sauce is cooking it low and slow.
+- Gently simmer on low heat for 2.5 to 3 hours - The secret to the best bolognese sauce is cooking it low and slow.
 When the vegetables are softened enough, deglaze the pan with red wine.
 Let the alcohol evaporate then add the tomato paste.
 Add chilli (optional) along with chopped tomatoes, black pepper, sugar, milk, Homemade Beef Stock, bay leaves and thyme.
 Stir well until combined.
-Adding milk might sound strange but don’t skip it.
-Milk gives the sauce a smooth and velvety texture and helps the mince cooking.
 Bring the sauce to a boil and gently simmer for 2.5 to 3 hours on low heat with a lid on.
 Low and slow cooking help to develop flavours.
-If you rush the sauce and don’t cook long enough, you might end with a bland and watery sauce.
+If you rush the sauce and don't cook long enough, you might end with a bland and watery sauce.
 Cook a further half an hour without the lid to thicken the sauce.
 Stir occasionally while cooking to make sure there is enough liquid and it doesn’t stick to the bottom.
 Check the seasoning and add salt if needed.
-Always be careful when adding the salt if using store-bought beef stock or stock cubes as they contain salt already.

 Although bolognese sauce is usually paired with spaghetti, you can use any shaped pasta you have in your pantry!
 Cook your sauce, choose your pasta and serve it with a slice of buttered white bread or garlic bread for mopping the sauce.
 Add a bowl of green salad such as Rocket and Parmesan salad, Summer Chickpea Salad or Greek Salad to make it a healthy meal.
 Alternatively, you can serve this Italian meat sauce with jacket potatoes, steamed vegetables or on top of some fries.